BIDS/2017-01-12-ucb/lessons/shell/index.md

 </code></pre></div>
 </blockquote>

-A very important command line program that we'll be working with later is `python`, which (as you guessed) will read and execute python code.
-There are two ways that we'll use the `python` program at the command line.
-First, if you just type `python` with no arguments, you'll be dropped into what's called the "python interpreter", which is an interactive environment in which you can enter Python commands and see output.
+A very important command line program that we'll be working with later is `R`, which (as you guessed) will read and execute R code.
+There are two ways that we'll use the `R` program at the command line.
+First, if you just type `R` with no arguments, you'll be dropped into what's called the "R interpreter", which is an interactive environment in which you can enter R commands and see output.

-    workshop$ python
+    workshop$ R
-    Python 3.4.3 |Continuum Analytics, Inc.| (default, Oct 20 2015, 14:27:51)
-    [GCC 4.2.1 (Apple Inc. build 5577)] on darwin
-    Type "help", "copyright", "credits" or "license" for more information.
-    >>>
+    R version 3.3.2 (2016-10-31) -- "Sincere Pumpkin Patch"
+    Copyright (C) 2016 The R Foundation for Statistical Computing
+    Platform: x86_64-apple-darwin13.4.0 (64-bit)
+    ...
+    >

-Although your shell session has seemingly not vanished in the same way as it did when you opened `nano`, you'll notice that your command prompt at the bottom of the screen now starts with `>>>` symbols instead of `$`.
-This helpfully indicates to you that you're actually inside of the python interpreter, not the shell, at this point, and that whatever you type will be executed by the Python interpreter program.
-Try typing `ls` and hitting return, for example, and notice that Python has no idea what you're talking about.
-Type `2+2` and hit return, though, and you'll see that Python knows what to do with that.
+Although your shell session has seemingly not vanished in the same way as it did when you opened `nano`, you'll notice that your command prompt at the bottom of the screen now starts with `>` symbols instead of `$`.
+This helpfully indicates to you that you're actually inside of the R interpreter, not the shell, at this point, and that whatever you type will be executed by the R interpreter program.
+Try typing `ls` and hitting return, for example, and notice that R has a very different kind of output.
+Type `2+2` and hit return, though, and you'll see that R knows what to do with that.
 To quit, type `quit()` and press return, and you'll see that the `$` prompt indicates that you're now back in the shell.

-If you're an R or Matlab user, you'll notice that this looks a lot like what you see when you open the graphical programs for R and Matlab.
-In fact, if you have R installed on your computer, type the command `r` and hit return and you'll see essentially the same type of interpreter that we just saw when we ran `python`, only now you're in an R interpreter at the command line.
+If you're a python or Matlab user, you'll notice that this looks a lot like what you see when you open the graphical programs for python and Matlab.
+In fact, if you have python installed on your computer, type the command `python` and hit return and you'll see essentially the same type of interpreter that we just saw when we ran `python`, only now you're in a python interpreter at the command line.

-A second way to use the Python program from the command line is to give `python` an argument that's the path to a file containing Python code --- in this case, `python` will execute the code in that file, printing any output to the command line.
+A second way to use the R program from the command line is to give `R` an argument that's the path to a file containing R code --- in this case, `R` will execute the code in that file, printing any output to the command line.
 We'll make use of that approach in later lessons.

 3\.
 Chaining commands
 --------------------

+* `>`
+* `>>`
+* `|`

 You may have noticed (or inferred) that there are a whole lot of command line programs available to us, and that each of them performs a fairly narrow, specific task.
 This is one of the basic philosophies of the Unix operating system (and its derivatives like Mac OS X and Linux), where most of these command line programs originated).
 The idea is to have lots of small pieces, each of which do their job very well, that can be combined to create larger "pipelines" that perform more complex analyses.
 This is a perspective that will also be at the heart of our later discussions of structuring scientific programs.
 In this section, we'll look at two basic techniques for combining programs and working with their output, known as redirects and pipes.